Charlestran1005/PowerBI-Transportation-Analysis-Portfolio/README.md

 The dashboard moves beyond simple reporting, offering interactive visualizations and drill-through capabilities to explore the nuances of transportation data, identify key trends, and pinpoint areas for operational improvement.

 ---
-*(Optional: Insert a simple red or teal banner image here if you create one)*
----

 ##  Key Dashboard Objectives & Business Value